rvbCMTS/PySkinDose/docs/source/user/contribute.md

 # Contributions and Collaborations

-PySkinDose is open-source and available for download from the project repository.
+PySkinDose is open-source and available for download from the project repository and PyPI.
 Contributions and collaborations for further development of PySkinDose is greatly appreciated.
-Listed below is a couple of examples:
+Listed below are a couple of examples:

 - New functions for more accurate patient skin dose estimation